NTumminaro/AC-fish-tracker-package/README.md

 ## Installation

-Download the lastest build from[Github](https://github.com/NTumminaro/AC-fish-tracker-package) and place it in your packs folder unzipped (still in the AC_fish_tracker_package folder).
+Download the lastest build from [Github](https://github.com/NTumminaro/AC-fish-tracker-package) and place it in your packs folder unzipped (still in the AC_fish_tracker_package folder).

 The packs folder for Emotracker can be found under `USER/Documents/EmoTracker/packs`.